notes for referees

 - (a) Is the work original and new?

 - (b) Is the work sound and technically up-to-date?
 Are the conclusions firmly based on the observations or reasoning given?
+The journal accepts reports of difficult or challenging structures not meeting all validation criteria, provided the presented structures are correct and the difficulties and strategies used to treat them are scientifically discussed and properly documented.

 - (c) Are there any aspects of the article for which you would like to suggest another referee?
-(Referees are not expected to accept responsibility for the correctness of every detail of mathematical derivations, calculations, and the like.)

 - (d) Is the Abstract an adequate summary of the article?
 Abstracts should, as far as practicable, be 'informative' rather than 'indicative'; that is, they should contain the most important numerical and other results, and not merely state that such results are given in the article.
+The Notes for Authors specify some of the items that should be mentioned in the Abstract, including chemical formulae and special features like crystallographically imposed symmetry, Z' > 1, disorder, twinning.

 The following additional points should also be considered with care: